ihp-lab/Face-LLaVA/README.md

 ## ⚖️ License

-This code is distributed under the USC Research license.
+This codebase is distributed under the USC Research license.
 See [LICENSE.rst](LICENSE.rst) for more details.

+## 🙌 Credits

+This codebase relies on the following existing works - [VideoLLaVA](https://github.com/PKU-YuanGroup/Video-LLaVA), [LLaVA](https://github.com/haotian-liu/LLaVA) and [LLaVA-Next](https://github.com/LLaVA-VL/LLaVA-NeXT).
+Please check out these repos for their awesome work!

 ## 🪶 Citation